jeffreycwitt/hn202/docs/pelnary.md

 ## The Western Schism - Dr. Jeffrey Witt

 {:.rquestion}
-I forgot t post this before the lecture...but if you want to respond...what was a detail from today's lecture that struck you as particularly interesting?
+I forgot to post this before the lecture...but if you want to respond...what was a detail from today's lecture that struck you as particularly interesting?